serenorg/serendb/compute_tools/README.md

 # Compute node tools

 Postgres wrapper (`compute_ctl`) is intended to be run as a Docker entrypoint or as a `systemd` `ExecStart` option.
-It will handle all the `Neon` specifics during compute node
+It will handle all the `SerenDB` specifics during compute node
 initialization:
 - `compute_ctl` accepts cluster (compute node) specification as a JSON file.
 - Every start is a fresh start, so the data directory is removed and